EGR314Team308/EGR314Team308.github.io/index.md

 [Component Selection](ComponentSelection.md)

-The component selection is where the team chose different major components for their subsystems.
-Each one has a different rationale for being chosen over the others.
-This will not include the microcontroller; that is a separate page.
+Our team had to carefully study and assess numerous important components for each subsystem as part of the component selection process.
+Our team chose the components with an uncompromising focus on quality, a sharp eye for detail, and a well-thought-out justification that guaranteed their ideal performance and compatibility with the system.
+It is important to note that the microcontroller selection procedure was carried out independently and will be covered in a separate section.

 <br>

 [Microcontroller Selection](MicrocontrollerSelection.md)

-The microcontroller selection provides insight to how the team narrowed down and chose the microcontroller we will be using for the project.
+The process of choosing the best microcontroller was a crucial part of our project, therefore our team had to be extremely attentive and diligent in their selection.
+We thoroughly and rigorously evaluated all of the solutions on the market, taking into account things like performance, power usage, cost, and system compatibility.
+After reducing the list of potential choices, our team settled on the microcontroller we think will provide the best performance and functionality for our project.
+This section offers a thorough and informative overview of our microcontroller selection procedure.

 <br>